Hsun1128/AICUP-2024/README.md

       --output_path ./CompetitionDataset/dataset/preliminary/pred_retrieve.json \
       --load_path ./custom_dicts/with_frequency
     ```
-2. **Once you've verified the file paths, open your terminal and navigate to the directory where retrieve_v2.sh is located.**

-3. **In the terminal, run the following command to execute the script:**
+3. **Once you've verified the file paths, open your terminal, navigate to the directory where the `retrieve_v2.sh` script is located, and run the following command to execute it:**

    ```bash
    ./retrieve_v2.sh
    ```

    This will start the retrieval process, and the results will be saved to the file specified in --output_path.

-4. **After the script finishes running, you can check the output at the location specified in the --output_path to view the retrieval results.**
+4. **After the script finishes running, you can check the output at the location specified in the `--output_path` to view the retrieval results.**

+> [!NOTE]
+> If you have a **ground_truths.json** file, you can also run `python3 score.py` to evaluate the retrieval results.

 ## ⚡Quick Start with Docker